 I+A: We compensated for the limited natural light by introducing different lighting features such as the diffused light emitted by the curved wall in the lounge area (pictured in the first photo).
-We we also able to transform the area’s constraints into design opportunities, creating unique features including the conservatory-like lounge and the double volume.
+We were also able to transform the area’s constraints into design opportunities, creating unique features including the conservatory-like lounge and the double volume.

 LVC newsletter: The food court houses six eateries, each one having its unique identity.
 How did you ensure that these eateries could aesthetically coexist in the same space while retaining their identities?

 I+A: We ensured that the six eateries could aesthetically coexist in the same space by employing a subtle change in the material palette as one goes further inside the food court.
 This allowed the different eateries to retain their own brand identities while creating one cohesive experience for guests.

 LVC newsletter: Were considerations taken to ensure that the temperature and lighting in the area can be regulated effectively so as to support Malta International Airport in its mission to decarbonise its operation?